Young-Einstein10/NodeJS-SG/README.md

 # NodeJS-SG
 Study group for Node.js(Express) enthusiasts

 ## First time here?
-Follow steps as given else just pull from upstream(start from step 5) and continue with your task
+Start from the beginning else just pull from upstream(start from step 5) and continue with your task

 Step 1: Click on Fork at the top right corner of the repo